open-austin/data-portal/README.md

 To start the site, run `gem install bundler` in the project directory.
 Once it is complete, run `rake run` and when started go to `http://127.0.0.1:4000/data-portal/` in your browser.

+## Rebuilding assets for production builds

+If you've edited any of the static assets, you may need to run `npm run build` to rebuild the asset bundle to get those changes to show up up on the github-pages hosted site.
+After building the bundle, commit the bundle file(s) (i.e. `bundle.js`) and push to github to make the changes live.

 ## Core Purpose of Site

 Enable folks to learn about, discover, and post links to open data.